Oral cysts are frequently observed in dogs

 How are oral cysts diagnosed?

-Every time a tooth appears to be missing, a dental radiograph should be taken to determine if the tooth is truely missing or whether it may be unerupted or embeded subgingivally.
+Every time a tooth appears to be missing, a dental radiograph should be taken to determine if the tooth is truly missing or whether it may be unerupted or embeded subgingivally.
 Embedded teeth can result in oral cyst formation.
-Dental radiographs also help confirm the lesion is a cyst.
+Dental radiographs also help confirm that the lesion is a cyst.